 What is the future of work?

-From cubicles and private offices to open spaces and the rise of freelancing and the gig economy, the nature of work today would be unrecognizable to anyone who retired just two decades ago.
+From cubicles and private offices in London to open coworking spaces in Miami and the rise of freelancing and the gig economy, the nature of work today would be unrecognizable to anyone who retired just two decades ago.
 We sometimes laugh at the people who predicted, decades ago, that everyone would own a flying car and butler robot by 2000.
 So it can be a little daunting for us to predict the world of 2050 or even of 2025.
 However, with the help of experts, we can make some tentative predictions which just might prove useful to you and your business.

 The first thing is to understand that computers and new technology are responsible for the state of working life today.
 If most, or all of your work can be done on a simple computer, then you don’t really need to come to a physical office — right?
 The rise of working from home and the gig economy are products of this new tech.
 But working from home has been shown not to be the best for mental health and productivity, and recently, some workplaces have begun fighting back against the idea that the physical office is defunct.